Limmen/awesome-rl-for-cybersecurity/README.md

 ## Contribute

 Contribution are very welcome and will be accepted on a regular basis!
-Please use Github Issues and Pull requests.
+Please use Github issues and pull requests.

 ## License